microsoft/PowerPlatformConnectors/certified-connectors/Encodian/Readme.md

 ### Convert Word to PDF Form
 Convert the Word document provided (Legacy Form Controls Only) to a PDF form document. - https://support.encodian.com/hc/en-gb/articles/360012307133-Convert-Word-to-PDF-Form

-### Add Text Watermark
+### Add Text Watermark to PDF
-Add a text watermark to the specified PDF document using the standard options - https://support.encodian.com/hc/en-gb/articles/360012230494-Add-Text-Watermark
+Add a text watermark to the specified PDF document using the standard options - https://support.encodian.com/hc/en-gb/articles/360012230494

-### Add Image Watermark
+### Add Image Watermark to PDF
-Add an image watermark to the specified PDF document using the standard options - https://support.encodian.com/hc/en-gb/articles/360012484094-Add-Image-Watermark
+Add an image watermark to the specified PDF document using the standard options - https://support.encodian.com/hc/en-gb/articles/360012484094

-### Add Text Watermark (Advanced)
+### Add Text Watermark to PDF (Advanced)
-Add a text watermark to the specified PDF document using the advanced options - https://support.encodian.com/hc/en-gb/articles/360012345813-Add-Text-Watermark-Advanced
+Add a text watermark to the specified PDF document using the advanced options - https://support.encodian.com/hc/en-gb/articles/360012345813

-### Add Image Watermark (Advanced)
+### Add Image Watermark to PDF (Advanced)
-Add an image watermark to the specified PDF document using the standard options - https://support.encodian.com/hc/en-gb/articles/360012485874-Add-Image-Watermark-Advanced
+Add an image watermark to the specified PDF document using the standard options - https://support.encodian.com/hc/en-gb/articles/360012485874

 ### Image Clean Up (Document)
 Execute image clean up activities focussed on text based images such as Deskew, Rotate, Despeckle + more.